- Halong Bay Cruise Adventure

 - Private Halong Bay Cruise – Day Two

 I must admit, going on the Halong Bay Cruise was my 100% girlfriend’s idea.
 Fortunately, this turned out well and it was loads of fun.
 We took a private Halong Bay cruise on a renovated Chinese style “junk”.

 These classic sailing vessels have had a ubiquitous presence throughout Asia for millennia.
 As a result, we got the best of both worlds.
 It was a private luxury cruise on a classic sailing ship through one of the most striking karst seascapes in the world.
 What more could anyone ask for?

-Over 500 million years of geological processing formed the limestone deposits that are the foundation of Halong Bay Vietnam.
-Thereafter, 20 million years of erosion and tectonic adjustments made this area one of the world’s most profound karst topography landscapes.
+Over 500 million years of geological processing formed the limestone deposits that are the foundation of Halong Bay, Vietnam.
+Thereafter, 20 million years of erosion and tectonic adjustments turned this area into one of the world’s most profound karst topography seascapes.
 As a result, the site was listed as a UNESCO world heritage site in 1994.

 How to get to Halong Bay Vietnam